bagder/http2-explained/en/part8.md

 ## 8.5.
 Will http2 become widely deployed?

+(This section was written in 2015 and shows the state of affairs back then.
+Things have moved and developed significantly since.)

 It is too early to tell for sure, but I can still guess and estimate and that's what I'll do here.

 The naysayers will say “look at how good IPv6 has done” as an example of a new protocol that's taken decades to just start to get widely deployed. http2 is not an IPv6 though.
 This is a protocol on top of TCP using the ordinary HTTP update mechanisms and port numbers and TLS etc. It will not require most routers or firewalls to change at all.